ronaldtorres/website/books.md

 > If you'd like to recommend me a book, you can [open an issue](https://github.com/pepibumur/pepibumur.github.io/issues/new?labels=book-recommendation&assignee=pepibumur)

+## Currently reading

+- La civilización del espectáculo - Mario Vargas Llosa

+## Backlog

+- Early retirement extreme.
+- Liderazgo - Daniel Goleman
+- How to break up from your book
+- The underground railroad
+- Higher calling
+- Bitwise, a life in code
+- How to Be Successful without Hurting Men's Feelings: Non-threatening Leadership Strategies for Women
+- Small Fry. - Lisa Brennan
+- Digital minimalism

+## Read

 ### [The learning photographer - scholarly texts on Hans Georg Berger's art work in Laos and Iran](https://trove.nla.gov.au/work/157104513?q&versionId=171256754)

 - **Rating:** ★★★★★